Job-Hunting Tools:Search for Jobs

 Tips for Getting an Internship or Summer Job

-Here are some tips for teens and college students -- for finding a summer job, internship, or other employment:
+Here are some tips for teens and college students -- for finding a summer job, internship, or other seasonal employment:

-- Follow-up all interviews.
+- Follow-up all job interviews.
 Always send a thank-you letter or e-mail to the interviewer expressing your appreciation.
 If you were not granted an interview, follow up your application with a phone call, an e-mail, a letter, or even a visit.
 Your interest and enthusiasm will distinguish you from other job seekers.

-- Clarify the following before accepting an offer.
+- Clarify the following before accepting an offer and starting the job.
 What is the name of the individual to whom you will be responsible while you are involved in the experience?
 What are the working hours and how flexible will your schedule be with regard to your specific responsibilities?
 Will you be paid and/or receive academic credit?
 Keep in mind that some students choose volunteer experiences.
 What kinds of day-to-day assignments can you expect to receive from your supervisor and others?
 Are there any special requirements in connection with the work, such as medical examinations, overtime work, or personal expenses?
 Where will you be working throughout your experience?
 Will travel be necessary as part of your responsibilities?

 For other internships and summer and seasonal job-searching tips check out our: